scikit-image/scikit-image/benchmarks/README_CI.md

 ## Running the benchmarks on GitHub Actions

 1. On a PR, add the label `run-benchmark`.
 2. The CI job will be started.
-Checks will appear if the usual dashboard panel above the comment box.
+Checks will appear in the usual dashboard panel above the comment box.
 3. If more commits are added, the label checks will be grouped with the last commit checks _before_ you added the label.
 4. Alternatively, you can always go to the `Actions` tab in the repo and [filter for `workflow:Benchmark`](https://github.com/scikit-image/scikit-image/actions?query=workflow%3ABenchmark).
 Your username will be assigned to the `actor` field, so you can also filter the results with that if you need it.